-Social justice workers– particularly “white allies”– often focus on the impoverishment of exploited Black people in the U.S. settler colony, pointing to statistical comparisons between whites and Black people regarding wages, and access to food, healthcare, housing, and good schools.
+Social justice warriors– particularly “white allies”– often focus on the impoverishment of exploited Black people in the U.S. settler colony, pointing to statistical comparisons between whites and Black people regarding wages, and access to food, healthcare, housing, and good schools.
 These are only a few categories that show “the wealth gap” in American society between whites and Black people.
 We also could point to the prison-industrial complex, the school-to-prison pipeline, and (of course) police brutality.
 In any case, the same narrative is used over and over: whites in the U.S. are wealthier than Black people and all other “people of color.”
 Then it becomes a question of “why?” and then “what ought to be done about this ‘problem’?”

 It seems to me that the key thing for us to remember when we’re talking about impoverished Black people in the U.S. is that the word “impoverished” indicates a process, not a state.
 That is, to be “impoverished” means the subject was caused to be poor, not that the subject’s permanent, static being is poor.
 By remembering that colonized Africans were impoverished, and are not simply poor, we may recognize that society changes through struggle.
 That is, society evolves (or makes progress) through a dialectical process within material conditions, and not just through our subjective ideas about people.